 In recent years, new business models have emerged offering products that purport to help people access their equity without a loan.
-Marketing often targets seniors with substantial equity.
 These products come in different forms, but the basic transaction provides homeowners with a cash advance in exchange for a share of the future value of their home.
 For-profit companies market these products in various ways, calling them "shared appreciation contracts," "option contracts," or home equity sharing agreements.
 Wall Street calls them "home equity investments."
 Some have also called it "home equity stealing."
 For the purposes of this issue brief, we will refer to these contracts as home equity investment loans, or "HEIs."